mesmerizero/mesmerizero.github.io/about.markdown

 # Work Experience

-August 2018 onward » Chief Software Engineer - ottonova, Munich
+#### August 2018 onward » Chief Software Engineer - ottonova, Munich

 I implement business critical features in the PHP backend, deliver performance improvements, refactor extensively, recruit and onboard new team members.
 I provide and document solutions for new implementations, identify and plan strategic updates to the system.
 I develop tools and processes for doing architecture and coordinate the Architecture Chapter.

-August 2017 - July 2018 » Senior Software Engineer - diva-e (intelliAd), Munich
+#### August 2017 - July 2018 » Senior Software Engineer - diva-e (intelliAd), Munich

+I architected and implemented the web app for the company's newest product, and onboarded new team member to scale the development.

-January 2017 - July 2017 » Senior Backend Developer - MRM Commerce (Optaros), Bucharest
+#### January 2017 - July 2017 » Senior Backend Developer - MRM Commerce (Optaros), Bucharest

+I worked on perfomance improvements and integrations for the company's most important project.
+I helped with the pitch for a pottential new client.

-November 2015 - October 2016 » Software Development Manager - enabley (Time To Know), Bucharest
+#### November 2015 - October 2016 » Software Development Manager - enabley (Time To Know), Bucharest

+I led a cross-functional team of six egineers from its formation with brand new people, through knowledge aquisition and gradual transfer of the engineering responsibilities for half of the company's product portofolio.

-June 2011 - November 2015 » Software Architect - IONOS (1&1 Internet), Bucharest
+#### June 2011 - November 2015 » Software Architect - IONOS (1&1 Internet), Bucharest

+I worked on the front-end development and modernisation of the company's successful website builder product.
+I provided technical solutions, negociated interfaces with other teams, and planned work for a team of about ten engineers.
+I worked closely with product owners for designing new features and new products, and provided technical input for department roadmap planning.

-February 2011 - June 2011 » Senior Programmer - Gameloft, Bucharest
+#### February 2011 - June 2011 » Senior Programmer - Gameloft, Bucharest

+I worked on the shared backend used by all the games.
+I implemented an abstraction to allow integrating browser games both in Facebook and in the multitude of OpenSocial platforms popular at the time.

-April 2010 - February 2011 » R&D Engineer - Extend Studio, Bucharest
+#### April 2010 - February 2011 » R&D Engineer - Extend Studio, Bucharest

+I researched solutions based on web standards to allow the creation of cross-browser correct layouts and designs.
+I implemented Adobe Flex applications and integrated them into Dreamweaver.

-March 2008 - February 2010 » Full-stack Programmer - dcs plus, Bucharest
+#### March 2008 - February 2010 » Full-stack Programmer - dcs plus, Bucharest

-January 2007 - March 2008 » Freelance Web Developer
+I worked on a B2B2C hotel reservation solution doing full-stack developement.
+I integrated more than ten inventory providers, each with different types of pre-REST APIs.

 # Education

-2007 - 2011 » BSc.
+#### 2007 - 2011 » BSc.
 Mathematics - University of Bucharest

 # Skills